Consumer Packaged Goods Trade Spend: How to Generate Profit Value for the Business and Your Retail Customers 🛍️

 It is common for manufacturers to use temporary price decrease sporadically throughout the year.
 Another way to drive revenue could be to section off some products to everyday low purchase prices (EDLPP).
 This works in favour of the manufacturer because it can discourage retailers to buy in bulk in one month then none the next month.
 With the everyday low price, buyers can no longer juggle which product to buy and consumers know what they are getting.

 The elimination approach

-Another approach you could try (though some may think this is radical) is to cut back on the promotions of the product.
+Another approach to try (though some may think this is radical) is to cut back on the promotions of the product.
 What really happens to volume?
 Do consumers still buy your products?
 What’s the impact on the P&L?
-This approach can be applied best to premium brands (as low-value products are generally on EDLP anyway).
+This approach is best applicable to premium brands (as low-value products are generally on EDLP anyway).
 Choose products that customers care about, and brand equity is greater than its price.
-While doing this, spend the money on advertising budget to increase brand visibility and capture more word of mouth recommendations.
-There may be a reduction in market share, but there may be a significant increase in gross margin percentage per SKU.
+While doing this, spend the money on the advertising budget to increase brand visibility and capture more word of mouth recommendations.
+Market share might decrease, but gross margin percentage per SKU might significantly increase.
 You can also recoup market share using EDLP and lower value brands.
 But again think about the promotional elasticity here too as you can gain margin and share with strategic discounting.

 Discussion: A mutual benefit for both Manufacturers and Retailers

 The relationship between manufacturers and retailers need not be antagonistic.
 A firm understanding of both parties’ commercial position, margin targets and business strategy can reduce the negative tension between both parties when it comes to trade spend.

 Most manufacturers want a trade spending system that offers incentives to retailers for selling their products quickly, efficiently and at more profitable price points.
 Why?
 Like retailers, manufacturers want to increase per unit gross margin and market share ideally.